 Students will participate in 10 weeks of mentored laboratory research experience.
 Participating students will have the opportunity to make ongoing connections to the cancer center.

 EPCR Teacher Training Program provides Indiana high school teachers with integrated laboratory research experience and curriculum development opportunities to enhance their biology and cancer-related teaching skills and to create excitement for their students for science-related careers.
-The program is offered in partnership with the Indiana University-Bloomington School of Education.
+The program is offered at Indiana University Indianapolis in partnership with the Indiana University Bloomington School of Education.

 High school science teachers will participate in four weeks of laboratory research experience and curriculum development activities that integrate cancer-related topics into the state curriculum.
 Participating teachers will have the opportunity to make ongoing connections to the cancer center and their schools throughout the year through field trips and school trips.